AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 assert machineState.daGasLeft - instr.daGasCost > 0
 ```

-> Note: many instructions (like arithmetic operations) have 0 `l1GasCost` and `daGasCost`.
+> Many instructions (like arithmetic operations) have 0 `l1GasCost` and `daGasCost`.
 Instructions only incur an L1 or DA cost if they modify the world state, journal, or accrued substate.

 If these assertions pass, the machine state's gas left is decreased prior to the instruction's core execution: